othman4dev/alloMedia/README.md

 ## Running the Project
 - The application runs on **localhost:5000** by default.
-- You can access the API routes at **http://localhost:5000/api/auth/**.
+- You can access the API routes at **http://localhost:5000/api/ auth/**.
+- You can use Postman or any other API client to test the endpoints.
 ## Environment Variables
 Make sure to configure the following environment variables in your `.env` file: